alexanderdou/alexanderdou.github.io/_posts/2019-06-22-clutter-1-financials.md

 * Wages
 	* Warehouse / labor pay- I'm breaking this category out separately because these employees are classified as part time hourly and are not offered benefits
 	* HQ / R&D pay- these are going to be your executives, your Product & Engineering folk, your Marketing and Direct Sales teams, and your CS employees, in decreasing order of pay and respect (more on this later)
-* Marketing costs, or CAC (Cost of Acquiring a Customer)
+* Marketing costs, or CAC (Customer Acquisition Cost)
 	* More on this below

 ## An exploration of Clutter's Revenues